Apollo: Atmospheres and Soundtracks

-Apollo: Atmospheres and Soundtracks is a studio album by the British musician and producer Brian Eno with Daniel Lanois and Roger Eno.
-It was released on 29 July 1983 by EG Records.
-It was written by Eno in collaboration with his brother Roger Eno and co-producer Daniel Lanois, and is performed by the three of them.
-The music was originally written for For All Mankind, a documentary film by Al Reinert about the Apollo program, though the film was not released until 1989.
+Apollo: Atmospheres and Soundtracks is a studio album by the British musician and producer Brian Eno, the Canadian producer Daniel Lanois, and the composer Roger Eno, who is Brian Eno's brother.
+It was released on 29 July 1983 through EG Records.
+The music was originally written for a documentary film about the Apollo program, For All Mankind, though the film was not released until 1989.
+The music was written and performed by the trio.

-Music from the album has appeared in the films 28 Days Later, Traffic, Trainspotting, and The Lovely Bones, whose soundtrack sold approximately four million copies.
+Music from the album has appeared in the films 28 Days Later, Traffic, and Trainspotting, whose soundtrack sold approximately four million copies.
 Two of the songs from the album, "Silver Morning" and "Deep Blue Day", were issued as a 7" single on EG Records.

 Overview

 The music was originally composed in 1983 for a documentary film, For All Mankind, that was released in 1989.